-A hotel competitive analysis is an assessment of your competitors’ strengths and weaknesses as a means of comparison in an effort to find your property’s strategic position in the market.
-Hoteliers use competitor analysis to help with benchmarking the local market in order to find their competitive advantage and ideal pricing position.
+A hotel competitive analysis is an assessment of your competitor’s strengths and weaknesses as a means of comparison to find your property’s strategic position in the market.
+Hoteliers use competitor analysis to help benchmark the local market to find their competitive advantage and ideal pricing position.

 It’s basically like studying the chessboard in preparation for the game ahead.
 How do you know what move to make next?
-Gathering the information on your competitors can give you the insight you need to make smart revenue management decisions.
+Gathering information on your competitors’ pricing can give you the insight to make smart revenue management decisions.
 Endgame: checkmate.

 Why is performing a hotel competitive analysis important?

 A hotel competitive analysis (sometimes called a value analysis) gives you the information you need to ensure your property has a competitive edge.
 It prevents you from leaving money on the table with rates that are too low or losing occupancy due to too high rates.
 If you’ve ever worked on strategic planning for business growth or a marketing strategy, you may have done a SWOT analysis or an evaluation of your business’s strengths, weaknesses, opportunities, and threats.

 Similarly, in the hospitality industry, a hotel competitor analysis helps you find your “sweet spot” in your local market.
 The saying knowledge is power has never been more true when it comes to your competition; without this knowledge, you’re giving up your power to be in control of the best pricing strategy for your market.